blue-gg1/tzevaadom-ics/README.md

-# DO NOT USE AS AN ALARM THIS IS MENT TO BE HISTORIC LOG
+# DO NOT USE AS AN ALARM THIS IS MENT TO BE HISTORIC LOG.
+ALSO A WIP.

+# TODO:
+1. Fix TZ issues.
+2. Group alerts together
+3. add back full city list
+4. docker and cron

 # What it does:
 Takes data from "tzevaadom.co.il" and posts it as an ICS file.
 ## From where to where?